 If you are wondering what regulations apply to vehicle equity loans in your state, you can find the details below.
-The legality is broken down into three categories; states that permit car title loans freely, states that allow them with more restrictions, and states that don’t allow them at all.
+The legality of title loans in each state is broken down into three categories: states that permit car title loans freely, states that allow them with more restrictions, and states that don’t.

 Car Title Loan Lending – State Limits & Restrictions